Erodotos/Hyperledger-Fabric-Network/README.md

 This guide use Node.js version 8.9.4.
 For this reason we are going to install the specific version using NVM (Node Version Manager)

+Close and reopen your terminal to start using nvm.

 ```
 $ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash
 $ nvm install 8.9.4